baden03/collapse-o-matic/README.md

 1. Add a the shortcode to your post like so: `[expand title="Displayed Title Goes Here"]Hidden content goes here[/expand]`
 1. Test that the this plug-in meets your demanding needs.
 1. Tweak the CSS to match your flavour.
-1. Rate the plug-in and verify if it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at https://wordpress.org/tags/jquery-collapse-o-matic/
+1. Report bugs or request features at https://github.com/baden03/collapse-o-matic/issues

 #Frequently Asked Questions
-<b>Where can I translate this plugin into my favourite language?</b>
+<b>How can I translate this plugin into my favourite language?</b>
-* <a href='https://translate.wordpress.org/projects/wp-plugins/jquery-collapse-o-matic'>Community translation for Collapse-O-Matic</a> is available via the WordPress Translation project.
+* A .pot template is in the languages directory.
+German (de_DE) translations are bundled.
+Use Poedit or msgfmt to create additional locales.

 <b>I am a Social Netwookiee, might Twinpictures have a Facebook page?</b>
-* Yes, yes... <a href='https://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.
+* Nope.

 <b>Does Twinpictures do the Twitter?</b>
-* Ah yes! <a href='https://twitter.com/#!/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.
+* Nope.

 <b>How does one use the shortcode, exactly?</b>
 * A <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options</a> has been provided to answer this exact question.

 <b>Is Galato the same as Ice Cream?</b>
-* No. Not even close.
+* Nope.
+Not even close.